Hebrews, Israelites & Jews

 Since neither the state of Israel nor the Jewish people are biblically privileged, and the location of Jesus’ second coming is unknown, the Christian church has no Scriptural warrant nor mandate to choose Israel over Palestine.

 6) Was the modern state of Israel founded on religious or political grounds?

 The founding of Israel on May 14th 1948 was premised upon the return to the “promised land” based on the biblical covenants.
 However in Deut.
 30:5, the biblical promise was explicitly conditioned on the people’s “return to the Lord.”
 This required any new state of Israel to be a theocracy rather than a democracy.
 However, by 1948, a theocracy would not gain the support of the United States so this biblical mandate was quietly forgotten.
 In any case, once formed, Israel operated as a secular nation, but in practice every politician is still very much beholden to the religious authorities who successfully demand special economic and political privileges.

 Any legitimate claim for modern Israel cannot rest on biblical nor theological grounds.
 It was a political “settlement” endorsed by guilt-ridden western powers whose indifference to the horrors of anti-Semitism encouraged the Holocaust.
-The establishment of Israel on May 14, 1948 by a United States resolution was yet another redistribution/invasion of Canaan, this time, without divine mandate.

 Ron E. Choong, Executive Director of the Academy for Christian Thought

 ©2002.
 Published by The Academy for Christian Thought Publications